Goat Canyon Trestle: Background

 Under the direction of John D. Spreckels, construction of the San Diego and Arizona Eastern Railroad began in 1907.
 It was backed by Edward Henry Harriman at the urging of President Theodore Roosevelt.
 Engineers called the route "impossible" as it crossed the Colorado Desert and through the Jacumba Mountains.
 In 1919, the railroad was completed, connecting San Diego with the Imperial Valley, by way of Mexico.
 Before the construction of the railroad, the only rail connection to San Diego was from the north, via Los Angeles, which was only completed in the late 19th century.
-The new railway provided a connection to the Southern Pacific Railway, instead of going north on the Atchison, Topeka and Santa Fe Railway.
+The new railway provided a connection to the Southern Pacific Railroad, instead of going north on the Atchison, Topeka and Santa Fe Railway.
 At the opening of the railway, and prior to the construction of the Goat Canyon Trestle, the most significant bridge on the route was the Campo Creek Viaduct, which is 600 ft long and 200 ft high above the ground.

 The San Diego and Arizona Railway experienced a series of difficulties, including collapsed tunnels and rock slides, which led to the periodic closure of the railroad.
 One such difficulty was the collapse of Tunnel 15 in March 1932; it had been caused by an earthquake.
 Its remnants can still be seen today.

 History

 Designed by Chief Engineer of the San Diego and Arizona Railroad, Carl Eichenlaub, it was built to common standard drawing CS-33 standards.
 The trestle was built in response to the collapse of Tunnel 15.
 According to the original plans, the trestle would be 633 ft long, and 186 ft high.
 Construction began in 1932.
 Sections of the trestle were assembled at the bottom of the canyon, then lifted into position.
 Redwood timber, the same type used for railroad ties along the rest of the route, was utilized because Carrizo Gorge's considerable temperature fluctuations could have led to metal fatigue in a steel bridge.
 To resist Goat Canyon's high winds, it was built with a 14° curve.
-Additionally, the bridge was built without nails, using bolts instead.
+Additionally, the bridge was built without nails.
 Construction was completed by 1933, leading to a realignment of the railroad route.
-For fire suppression a tank car was located near tunnel 16.
+For fire suppression, a tank car was located near tunnel 16.